DeepFrame/VisionAI/Docs/immich_face_recognition.md

 - **Model Used:** ONNX Face Detection Model – RetinaFace (InsightFace model conceptually similar to SSD)
 - **Architecture:** Uses a Feature Pyramid Network (FPN) to predict dense facial landmarks.
 - **Function:** Detects faces in the input image and returns bounding boxes, confidence scores, and facial landmarks.
-- **Post-processing:** Applies Non-Maximum Suppression (NMS) and filters detections using a confidence threshold.
+- **Post-processing:** Applies filters detections using a confidence threshold.

 ---